 Note: Unfortunately, shapes can be hard to see when points are on top of each other & they are more slowly processed by the brain.
 For these reasons, even as a color blind person myself writing this code, I recommend use of colors for variables with many discrete values.

 min.color

 color for lowest values of var/min.
 Default = yellow color for highest values of var/max.
-Default = blue max.color min max order
+Default = blue max.color max order min within the object.

 Number which sets the value associated with the minimum color.